-For some, when the snow starts to fall, they button up their campers and dream of warmer days ahead.
+When the snow starts to fall, some people button up their campers and dream of warmer days ahead.
 For others, the fun is just beginning.

-Whether you’re chasing the next snowstorm in search of a powder day or looking for a way to cut costs while on a ski weekend, there are many ski resorts in the western United States and Canada that are ready to welcome you and your winter-ready rig to their parking lot or on-site campground.
+Whether you’re chasing the next snowstorm in search of a powder day or looking for a way to cut costs while on a ski weekend, there are many ski resorts that are ready to welcome you and your winter-ready rig to their parking lot or on-site campground.
 For serious powder hounds, you might piece together an epic month (or more!) of slopeside lodgings all from the snug comfort of your camper.

-Think of camping at ski resorts as a bit like casino camping—some places allow it (and many do not), so you should always check-in at the front desk before you park.
-There will likely be a short stay limit of 1-3 days, and there will not likely be any amenities.
+Think of camping at ski resorts as a bit like casino camping—some places allow it (and many do not), so you should always check in at the front desk before you park.
+There will likely be a short stay limit of 1 to 3 days, and there likely won’t be any amenities.
 But hey, sleeping spitting distance from the lift, ensconced in the warmth of your rig, is a pretty good amenity, right?

 Before you pack your skis and hit the road, it’s important to give your camper an honest evaluation to make sure that it’s as ready for winter experiences as you are.
 A few campers roll off the assembly line ready for all-season travel, but the vast majority are designed for use in more temperate weather.
 Camping at the ski hill is no fun if your camper can’t stay above 40 degrees, your pipes are frozen, and you’re stuck in a snowbank.